AnthonysWebLLC/CodingStandards/README.md

     }
 ````

 **Meant to be run on each server / installation.
-The install script is only tested on CentOS 6.3 and an old version of Fedora.
-There are likely major issues with non-yum based Linux flavors.

 # Use #